reactionic127/calling-system-angular2/README.md

-# Upcall Angular2 FE app
+# Calling System built with Angular2